Professor

 1970

-Jerrold Meinwald is the Goldwin Smith Professor of Chemistry Emeritus at Cornell University, where his research has spanned a wide range of topics in organic chemistry and chemical ecology.
-His recent research has explored the chemistry of spider venoms, insect defensive chemistry, chemical communication, and plant-insect interactions.
+Jerrold Meinwald was the Goldwin Smith Professor of Chemistry Emeritus at Cornell University, where his research spanned a wide range of topics in organic chemistry and chemical ecology.
+His most recent research explored the chemistry of spider venoms, insect defensive chemistry, chemical communication, and plant-insect interactions.
 In addition to his research, he assisted in the establishment of chemical ecology/biodiversity-oriented research centers in Kenya, Costa Rica, Germany, and Brazil.
 He co-chaired the Academy’s study on Science in the Liberal Arts Curriculum.
-He is a member of the U.S. National Academy of Sciences and of the American Philosophical Society.
-His recent awards include the 2013 Benjamin Franklin Medal in Chemistry, given by the Franklin Institute, and the 2014 Nakanishi Prize, given by the Chemical Society of Japan.
-Meinwald serves as Secretary for the American Academy of Arts and Sciences and Co-chair of its Committee on Studies.
-He was elected a Fellow of the American Academy of Arts and Sciences in 1970.
+He was a member of the U.S. National Academy of Sciences and of the American Philosophical Society.
+His awards included the 2013 Benjamin Franklin Medal in Chemistry, given by the Franklin Institute, and the 2014 Nakanishi Prize, given by the Chemical Society of Japan.
+Meinwald served as Secretary for the American Academy of Arts and Sciences and Co-chair of its Committee on Studies.

 Last Updated